niy42/separated-powers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-The extension restricts access to governance processes along restricted roles.
+Separated Powers restricts access to governance processes along restricted roles.

 ### What is the problem?
 Current DAO governance tends to be highly centralised.
 In the large majority of cases, voting power in DAO is linked, in one way or another, to the tokens user own.
 It leads to a small group of users having an outsized influence on DAO decision making processes and disengagement among most other DAO members.